slayerjk/go-multiotp-ldap-users-web-portal/README.md

 * All domains'(both auth & MultiOTP) FQDN must be resolved by local DNS(or use hosts file)
 * All domains' must support LDAPS protocol

+* Go version: 1.24
+* Tested on MultiOTP version: 5.9.8.0.
+Must work on later releases(but not tested yet).

 <h2>Enviroment Variables</h2>

 The app uses env variablse(they MUST exist to operate):